Children of a Lesser God (play): Productions

 Following a highly successful run at the Mark Taper Forum in Los Angeles, the Broadway production, directed by Gordon Davidson, opened on March 30, 1980, at the Longacre Theatre, where it ran for 887 performances.
 The cast included Phyllis Frelich as Sarah and John Rubinstein as James.
 David Ackroyd later replaced Rubinstein.
 Deaf actress Elizabeth Quinn later replaced Frelich, and Linda Bove, another deaf actress, known to television audiences for her more-than-30-year-long run on Sesame Street, had a successful turn in the role as well.

 In 1981, the West End production ran originally at the Mermaid Theatre, then at the Albery Theatre, garnering three Olivier Awards.
 The production starred Trevor Eve and Elizabeth Quinn.
 Deaf actors from the UK were understudies including Jean St Clair, Sarah Scott and Terry Ruane.

 A Broadway revival opened on April 11, 2018, at Studio 54, directed by Kenny Leon and starring Joshua Jackson, Lauren Ridloff, John McGinty and Anthony Edwards.

+Reception

+Reviewing a 1982 Boston production of the play, critic Carolyn Clay wrote, "Don't believe what you hear about Children of a Lesser God.
+This much touted, Tony Award-winning exercise in affirmative-action theater does not constitute a great play.
+It is a nice, rather prosaically written love story that happens to focus on a bright and defiant ‘pure deaf’ woman who marries her speech teacher yet refuses to speak.
+The production is unusual, however, in that it uses a deaf actress in the role of the deaf woman and two hearing-impaired performers as her hearing-impaired cohorts.
+This is — depending on how you choose to regard it — either the play's gimmick or its very soul.
+Certainly the fact that half the drama is spoken in American Sign Language — fleet and eloquent and often delightfully snide — is the only extraordinary thing about it."